pashneal/PokerBots2024/README.md

 Currently Implemented:

-    - Filter-based design to make changing the kinds of groups we choose for our abstractions super easy and bug free.
+    - Filter-based design to make changing our action abstractions super easy and bug free.